Created 13/06/2016 | Information for Expander Pi expansion board Legacy Product

 A screw terminal power connector is included on the Expander Pi allowing you to use an external 5V supply to power the board.
 A 500mA polyfuse sits between the power connector and the Raspberry Pi 5V pin to provide some protection when power the Raspberry Pi from the power connector on the Expander Pi.

-If you want to power the Raspberry Pi from the USB connector and use a seperate supply for powering the Expander Pi we recommend that you remove the solder bridge J3 on the Expander Pi, disconnecting it from the Raspberry Pi 5V pins.
+If you want to power the Raspberry Pi from the USB connector and use a separate supply for powering the Expander Pi we recommend that you remove the solder bridge J3 on the Expander Pi, disconnecting it from the Raspberry Pi 5V pins.

 The Epander Pi uses the SPI port and I2C addresses 0x20 and 0x68, please ensure that any additional expansion boards do not have an address conflict with these I2C addresses.
 External I2C pull-up resistors may be used on additional expansion boards but the total resistance must not be less than 5K ohms.